 When you decide to improve your health, your first step doesn't have to be pounding the pavement on a grueling, long-distance run.
-If you join a gym, regular rowing workouts are an ideal way to work toward maximum physical fitness.
-Using a rowing machine can help to build and tone your muscles, strengthen your cardiovascular function and increase your stamina.
-Rowing machines are particularly effective for older fitness enthusiasts because they place no strain on your back and joints.
+If you join a gym, using the rowing machine is an ideal way to work toward improved physical fitness.

 Rowing burns calories rapidly, making it a suitable addition to your workout regimen if weight loss is your chief priority.
-A vigorous workout on a rowing machine can burn about 377 calories in 30 minutes for an individual who weighs 185 pounds, notes Harvard Health Publications.
-Frequent rowing can help you work toward the calorie deficit that is integral to weight loss.
+A vigorous 30-minute workout on a rowing machine can burn 255 calories for a person weighing 125 pounds, 316 calories for someone who weighs 155 pounds and 377 for an individual who weighs 185 pounds.
+Frequent rowing can help you work toward the daily calorie deficit that is integral to weight loss.